russcam/eq/README.md

 `eq` queries Elasticsearch for results and uses the [Search After](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/search-request-body.html#request-body-search-search-after) API for retrieving multiple batches of results.
-This can be handy for interacting with documents such as logs in a terminal.
+This can be useful for interacting with documents like logs in a terminal.

 ```
 eq 0.2.3